onlyafly/number-headings-obsidian/README.md

-# Header Numbering Plugin for Obsidian
+# Number Headings Plugin for Obsidian

 Numbers headings in a doc with outline style numbering.
 For example, "1.1.2".